-- Record on the MAR chart using the appropriate code, what has happened. - Record any useful information on the MAR chart. - Advise and seek advice from the service users general practitioner / paediatrician / NHS helpline (111). - Inform the service users parents / carers. - Monitor the service user closely, seek medical attention if the service user health deteriorates or becomes concerning. - Complete a comprehensive incident report and present it to the Designated Safeguarding lead as soon as it is practicable to do so. - 5.10 If there is a discrepancy between the Medication Administration Record Card (MAR) and the label on the container, do not administer until the discrepancy has been resolved.
+- Record on the MAR chart using the appropriate code, what has happened. - Record any useful information on the MAR chart. - Advise and seek advice from the service users general practitioner / paediatrician / NHS helpline. - Inform the service users parents / carers. - Monitor the service user closely, seek medical attention if the service user health deteriorates or becomes concerning. - 5.10 If there is a discrepancy between the Medication Administration Record Card (MAR) and the label on the container, do not administer until the discrepancy has been resolved.
 Remember such a discrepancy should be detected at the receipt of medication stage.
 It is highly recommended that procedures allow for a checking protocol, this will allow discrepancies to be dealt with in sufficient time prior to administration. - 5.11Medication should not be administered covertly; this meaning disguising or concealing the tablet/capsule for example, in food.
 If such a method is necessary to support a service user take their medication, this needs to be agreed within a multi-agency framework.
 A risk assessment needs to determine whether using this method will have any other contra-indications.
 It is important to remember that if certain medicines come into contact with other substances, this can then have a reaction on how effective the medicine will be.
-Young people at Westbrook can be given their medication with yoghurt or juice if we are verbally explaining to the young person that they are having their medication.
-This is not assessed as a covert administration of medication.
-This has been confirmed by OPUS pharmacy.